Health services

 The National Ambulance Surveillance System (NASS) is a world-first public health monitoring system providing timely and comprehensive data on ambulance attendances in Australia.
 The NASS is a partnership between Turning Point, Monash University and state or territory ambulance services across Australia.
 The NASS collates and codes monthly ambulance attendances data for participating states and territories for self-harm behaviours (suicidal ideation, suicide attempt, death by suicide and intentional self-injury), mental health and alcohol and other drug-related attendances.
 These coded data are routinely managed by AIHW; and there is potential to expand the system to capture data on FDSV-related attendances (AIHW 2022b).

-Pilot use of the Turning Point data, captured FDV-related attendances in Victoria and Tasmania.
-These attendances are those in which paramedics recorded the third parties involved in the violent incident as an intimate partner (partner, de facto, married, estranged, previous relationship, other romantic relationships) or other family member (other family, extended family, step, foster and adopted family members).
+Pilot use of the Turning Point data in 2016–17, captured FDV-related attendances in Victoria and Tasmania.
+These attendances are those in which paramedics recorded the perpetrator of the violent incident.
+FDSV perpetrators were either an intimate partner (partner, de facto, married, estranged, previous relationship, other romantic relationships) or other family member (other family, extended family, step, foster and adopted family members).
+Whether the patient attended to was the victim-survivor or perpetrator was also recorded.
+This pilot project demonstrated that routine coding and reporting of a violence module for these data could complement existing health, police, coronial and survey data (Scott et al. 2020a).
 For more information about the NASS, please see Data sources and technical notes.

-In 2016–17, there were almost 6,300 violence-related ambulance attendances, the majority (61%) of which were identified as community violence, occurring between individuals who are unrelated and may be unknown to each other.
-This may include violence against professionals such as paramedics or police.
+In 2016–17, there were almost 6,300 violence-related ambulance attendances.
 One-quarter (25%) were identified as other family violence (OFV) and 19% as intimate partner violence (IPV) (Scott et al. 2020b).

 Intimate partner violence